rsususco/zoopaz-radio/scripts/README.md

 When you run it, it will find all directories, and then for each directory it will look for `small_cover.jpg` images.
 It will create a thumbnail that is a montage of 1, 4 or 9 cover images.

-Run the script on the command line with `php makeMontage.php`
+Run the script on the command line with `php makeMontages.php`

 It also takes an optional directory if you don't want to generate all montages.

-e.g. `php makeMontage.php path/to/another/directory`
+e.g. `php makeMontages.php path/to/another/directory`

 `buildSearchIndex.php`